 After taking and passing the AFPSAT, the results shall be valid for 3 years.
 All the major services in the AFP (Army, Navy and Air Force) shall recognize the AFPSAT results as valid and you do not need to repeat the same test if you decide to apply in another branch of service within the 3-year validity.

-If you only managed to get a very low rating which is below the passing score, retake shall only be allowed and it shall be conducted at least 6 months after the first examination.
+If you only managed to get a below-passing score, retake shall only be allowed and it shall be conducted at least 6 months after the first examination.
 Examinees who failed the test will not be allowed for a retake.

 Do you have what it takes to be the next officer or enlisted personnel in the Armed Forces of the Philippines?
 What are you waiting for?
 Go to the nearest Philippine Army Recruitment Office in your area and submit your application.
 Goodluck!